aofarrel/SRANWRP/inputs/denylists/readme.md

 PRJNA323744 is hundreds of resequences of the same 44 patients, with data taken from various body parts post-mortem.
 This has implications for decontamination, but is likely to create false clusters on our phylogenetic tree due to so much of the data being near-identical.
 (We could grab one sample per each of the 44 patients, but it is "safest" to exclude the entire BioProject.)

+## QC oddities
+Several (not all) samples in PRJNA1011210 have extremely low quality scores for read 2, resulting in those samples being wiped out by fastp.
+For simplicity we have denylisted the entire BioProject.

 ## It's just too darn big
 SAMN17359332 has [a lot](https://www.ncbi.nlm.nih.gov/sra?LinkName=biosample_sra&from_uid=17359332) of read accessions associated with it.
 Eventually this blows through our disk size estimate.
 Same story with SAMN30839965 (although in that case the error in Cromwell is out of memory -- it's actually out of disk well before that happens though).